dekuNukem/duckyPad/duckyscript3_bytecode_vm.md

 Details of duckyPad duckyScript 3 (**DPDS3**) instruction set, compiler, and binary format.

-This is NOT the official implementation, which appears to be closed-source.
+This is NOT the official implementation, which appears to be close-source.

 I designed everything here myself from scratch.